By Marika Sboros

-Munghal-Singh’s crown is pretty well covered in the HPCSA hearing.
-However, Greene notes that she has been an ILSI SA trustee for years.
-She also used the Naudé Review to state publicly that “based on the current evidence (the HSFSA) cannot recommend a low-carbohydrate diet to the public”.
+Munghal-Singh’s crown as a queenpin is covered in the HPCSA hearing.
+However, Greene also notes that she has been an ILSI SA trustee for years.
+And that she used the Naudé Review to state publicly that “based on the current evidence (the HSFSA) cannot recommend a low-carbohydrate diet to the public”.

 “Perhaps it’s not a coincidence, then, that Unilever is also a Gold Sponsor of (the) Heart and Stroke Foundation (of SA),” he writes.